dyl-tran/dyl-tran/README.md

 - 👋 Hi, I’m @Dylan-N-Tran
-- 👀 I’m interested in information technology topics (networking, system administration, DevOps, etc.) and software development.
+- 👀 I’m interested in information technology topics (networking, system administration, DevOps, etc.) software development, and coding.
-- 🌱 I’m currently learning information technology topics and tools used in software development.
+- 🌱 I’m currently learning information technology topics, tools used in software development, and coding.

 <!---
 Dylan-N-Tran/Dylan-N-Tran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.